-The congress will also feature the live reveal of the THE Impact Rankings 2023 on 30 May, accompanied by engagement workshops and data masterclasses to explore the latest insights and trends.
-Delegates will get an exclusive first look at who is leading the fight for sustainable change in higher education.
-Explore the THE Impact Rankings 2022.
+The congress also features the live reveal of the THE Impact Rankings 2023.
+Attend engagement workshops and data masterclasses to improve your university’s ranking in specific SDGs.
+Explore the THE Impact Rankings 2022 to see who is leading the fight for sustainable change in higher education.

-Happy, healthy and productive communities that build and support sustainable ecosystems require inclusive approaches to community and healthcare structures.
-Faced with global pandemics, volatile geopolitical landscapes and disruptive powers of technology, many systems are simply not fit for purpose.
-This stream examines what business and higher education, supported by civil society, can do to support governments in the fundamental transformations.
+Healthy and productive communities that build and support sustainable ecosystems require inclusive approaches to community and healthcare structures.
+Faced with global pandemics, volatile geopolitical landscapes and the disruptive powers of technology, many public health ecosystems and networks are inefficient, inadequate and unequal.

-Our volatile and precious natural ecosystems and resources are under constant threat of annihilation by the forces of overpopulation and urbanisation.
-This stream explores the solutions that work and how they can be scaled up and applied globally to help preserve what we have left while exploring ways to rebuild and replenish the vital resources that have already been lost.
+Fragile and precious natural ecosystems and resources are under the constant threat of degradation from overpopulation and urbanisation.
+Urgent solutions are needed to sustain what we have left whilst rebuilding and replenishing the vital resources that have already been lost.

 Sustainable cities and communities

-Cities and other urban areas are home to around 55 per cent of humanity and 70 per cent of global economic output.
-By 2050, these will increase to 70 and 85 per cent respectively.
+Cities and urban areas are home to about 55 per cent of humanity and 70 per cent of global economic output.
+By 2050, these are forecast to increase to 70 and 85 per cent, respectively.
 Most cities are far from meeting the triple objective of being economically productive, socially inclusive and environmentally sustainable.
-Urbanisation puts huge strains on the resources around cities essential for their survival.
-This stream will challenge conventional thinking around how to achieve sustainability, and what more we can do to embed sustainable practices globally.
+Urbanisation puts huge strains on the resources around cities that are essential for humanity’s survival.

 What to expect